Block-Tackle/public-docs/serverless-arch.md

   - Game session state resides in an in-memory data structure on the game server process.
 That means two players in the same match *must* connect to the same game server process.

-- It is estimated that a single game server process could host upwards of 40 game sessions on a single vCPU core when running this way

 - Resource utilization at rest (i.e., while hosting no game sessions)
   - CPU: 8% of a single CPU core (Intel(R) Xeon(R) Platinum 8259CL CPU @ 2.50GHz)
   - Memory: 267 MB resident

+- It is estimated that a single game server process could host upwards of 40 game sessions on a single vCPU core when running this way

+- It takes about 15 seonds for the process to enter a state of readiness to accept connections.
 ---

 ## Problem Space